jenkinsci/eggplant-runner-plugin/README.md

 You need to install the following dependencies if you want to contribute to the Eggplant DAI Runner for Jenkins:

-1. You can download and install Java 17 from the [Eclipse Temurin website](https://adoptium.net/). **(*IMPORTANT* Java is not needed to run this plugin, this section is for contributing to plugin development)**
+1. You can download and install Java 17 from the [Eclipse Temurin website](https://adoptium.net/). **(*IMPORTANT* Java is not necessary to run this plugin; you only need to install it if you want to contribute to the plugin project.)**
 2. Download Maven from the [Apache Maven website](https://maven.apache.org/).
 Make sure to download one of the binary archives (with bin in their name).
 3. To verify that Maven is installed, run the following command: `mvn -version`
 4. You can use `launch.json` to run 'Debug (Attach)' to launch an local Jenkins instance for development.